ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

 ---
 ## Function - Symantec DLP: Upload Binaries
-Upload the Symantec DLP Component binary files and add as artifact files.
+Upload the Symantec DLP Component binary files contained in a DLP incident and add as artifact files.
+An automatic rule **Symantec DLP: Upload Binaries** is included in this package but disabled by default.
+The automatic rule is triggered when an case is created and uploads the binary files at that time.
+However due to bandwidth considerations when uploading many files when the poller it escalating many incidents enabling this rule may not be advisable.
+A manual menu item rule **Symantec DLP: Upload Binaries as Artifact** the is run off a SOAR case is also included to allow the user to chose which binary files to upload to an incident.

  ![screenshot: fn-symantec-dlp-upload-binaries ](./doc/screenshots/fn-symantec-dlp-upload-binaries.png)